Bit-Apps-Pro/file-manager/readme.txt

 - System information moved to a different page
 - Emailing a file on right click menu added.

+- Tested compatibility for WordPress 5.9.3
+- Unicode character support for file/folder
+- Media folder sync, you can upload to media folder, and it will be available on media library
+- File Preview issue fixed [.docx, .psd etc]
+- Code editor issue fixed
+- Syntax checking for PHP file [You can't save file with syntax error]
+- .htaccess file operation added [Now you can edit/upload/delete .htaccess files]
+- Hidden file/folder operation added [Now you can edit/upload/delete any hidden file/folder]
+- Root folder name settings added
+- System information moved to a different page
+- Emailing a file on right click menu added.

 = 5.2.3 (28 March, 2022) =

+- Tested compatibility for WordPress 5.9.2
+- Updated to elFinder 2.1.61
+- Security issue fixed
+- Minor issue fixed.

 - Tested compatibility for WordPress 5.9.2
 - Updated to elFinder 2.1.61